ankit-kalal/surveyjs-python-flask/README.md

 # SurveyJS + FastAPI Demo Example

-This demo shows how to integrate SurveyJS components with a Python backend using the FastAPI framework.
+This demo shows how to integrate SurveyJS components with a Python backend using the FastAPI framework with SQLite database.

 View Demo Online